MrKomodoDragon/Graph-Python/README.md

 # Conclusion

 That's it!
-Refer to the wiki for more detailed usage of the script
+Refer to the wiki to learn more on how to use the script.
+If there are any issues, open an issue.

 # Todo